gregology/gregology.github.io/codex.md

 - There are intelligent collective consciousnesses that we do not understand
 - Humans have no cosmic significance, other than that the cosmos is significant and humans are part of it
 - In a casual universe, nobody is irrational
+- There is no universal purpose of life, we must make our own
+- I am not sure what my purpose of life is yet

 ### Beliefs about Perceptions